IQEngine/WebFFT/README.md

 ## API

+Our library is essentially a metalibrary containing many FFT libraries, both javascript and webassembly based.
+We'll refer to these as sub-libraries.

-There will be a default sub-library (eg indunty), but if you run `profile`, it will benchmark them all and use the best for future calls
+There will be a default sub-library that is used, but if you run `profile()`, it will benchmark them all and use the best for future calls.

-As part of importing the library we will run a check to see if wasm is even supported, so the profiler and default can know which pool to use
+As part of importing the library we will run a check to see if wasm is even supported, so the profiler and default can know which pool to pull from.

 ### Basic Usage